shufps/ESP-Miner-NerdQAxePlus/readme.md

 #### Bitaxetool

-The bitaxetool includes all necessary library for flashing the binary file to the Bitaxe Hardware.
+The bitaxetool is a convenient way of just flashing the NerdQaxe+ with the factory binary and the `config.csv` config file.

-The bitaxetool requires a config.cvs preloaded file and the appropiate firmware.bin file in it's executed directory.

-3. Flash with the bitaxetool

 ```
 bitaxetool --config ./config.cvs --firmware ./esp-miner-factory-nerdqaxe+.bin